leonazareth/OpenSpatialSanitation/User_Manual.md

 4. Add the project layers, for example a vector layer with the administrative regions, or a raster layer with the available satellite image.

-*Note: we recommend using the QGIS plugin “QuickMapServices” to add satellite image base layers or OpenStreetMaps.
+*Note: we recommend using the QGIS plugin “QuickMapServices” to add satellite image base layers or OpenStreetMaps.*

-*Note 2: you can download the project and base files used in the research case study (city of Boca Chica, Dominican Republic) from the <a href="https://github.com/leonazareth/OpenSpatialSanitation/blob/main/Example_project/Example_project_Boca_Chica.zip">LINK</a> However, the water consumption data of the polygons has been altered for privacy reasons*
+*Note2: you can download the project and base files used in the research case study (city of Boca Chica, Dominican Republic) from the <a href="https://github.com/leonazareth/OpenSpatialSanitation/blob/main/Example_project/Example_project_Boca_Chica.zip">LINK</a> However, the water consumption data of the polygons has been altered for privacy reasons*

 ## Project settings